 Asus Zenbook UX21A – a top 11.6 inch ultrabook

-The Asus Zenbook UX21A is one of the sleekest and most powerful 11.6 inchers you can find these days.
-It offers and aggressive look, slender body (weighs 2.4 pounds), a decent keyboard and an improved trackpad.
-And there’s an IPS Full HD display on this one as well, with a non-glare coating, so definitely an awesome option in this class.
+The Asus Zenbook UX21A is one of the older IvyBridge ultrabooks, but still one of the sleekest and most powerful 11.6 inchers you could buy these days.
+It offers and aggressive look, slender body (weighs 2.4 pounds), a decent keyboard and trackpad.
+And there’s an IPS Full HD display on this one as well, with a non-glare coating.

 The Zebook UX21A starts at around $999 in the US, for a Core i5 configuration, with 4 GB of RAM and a 128 GB SSD.
-More powerful versions with Core i7 processors are a bit more expensive, but you should see this link on Amazon for up to date prices and discounts.
+More powerful versions with Core i7 processors are a bit more expensive, but you might be able to find these discounted or even refurbished today.

 As a side note, there’s no 11 inch Haswell Zenbook available for now, but I’ll update the post if Asus decide to launch one.